JamorMoussa/Build-Simple-API-Using-Flask-Tutorial/README.md

     - [ ] Materials About: using the `requests` library, fetch website & APIs.

 - ML Models:
-    - [ ] Looking for pre-trainned models, to use in this tuto.
+    - [ ] Looking for pre-trained models, to use in this tuto.
-    - [ ] Work with different data type: text, images, json ...
+    - [ ] Work with different data type: text, images, json ,etc.